 “There are always people who will turn to the book pages.
 But there’s also that person getting the paper to read about the Dodgers, who might accidentally flip to one of our essays about how Latino poets are left out of national poetry month,” she says.
 “I hope to surprise readers or introduce them to something they’ll love.”

-Cover image: Carolyn Kellogg
+Opening image: Carolyn Kellogg

 This article appeared in the Winter 2017 issue of Pitt Magazine.